Libera-Chat/libera-chat.github.io/chanreg.md

 - What is a brief description (1-2 sentences) of your project or community?
 - Which URLs can we visit to find out more information about your project or community?
 For example, a project website or source code repositories.
-- Can we list your project publicly, such as on the libera.chat website?
+- Can we list your project publicly, such as on the Libera.Chat website?
 - What is your relationship to or position in the project or community?
 - What are the NickServ account names for the group contacts for your project and community (including yourself if desired), and should they be publicly